NethServer/ns8-core/docs/development_process.md

 * TOC
 {:toc}

-All projects under the NethServer umbrella uses the same development process.
+All NethServer projects follow a shared development process.

 See [NethServer development handbook](https://handbook.nethserver.org/) for a detailed guide on how to contribute to NethServer.